10 Gorgeous Fall Color Walks in Wine Country

 Autumn is such a vibrant time in Sonoma Wine Country, with endless opportunities to savor hikes in the colorful parks and vineyards showcasing the golden fall season.
 Even the Sonoma Coast shows fall colors, with bluff sides carpeted in flowers and grasses.

 Spring Lake Regional Park, Santa Rosa

 Bodega Head, Bodega Bay

-Work up an appetite for a great local seafood lunch on this easy hiking trail that edges three miles around the headlands, or the even easier or one mile path to-and-from the overlook.
-You’ll be rewarded with spectacular views of the Pacific Ocean, Bodega Harbor, and the town itself.
+Work up an appetite for a great local seafood lunch on this easy hiking trail that edges three miles around the headlands, or the even easier one-mile path to and from the overlook.
+You'll be rewarded with spectacular views of the Pacific Ocean, Bodega Harbor, and the town itself.
 It's a popular spot for whale watching during the migration season.
 To get there: Take coastal Highway 1, just past the town of Bodega Bay.
 Turn left on Eastshore Road, then right on Bay Flat Road.
 Go around the harbor and turn right at Campbell Cove, then head uphill, bearing right at the fork for the free parking lot by the cliff.